FIWARE/tutorials.Big-Data-Flink/README.md

 ```

 Within the `notification` section of the response, you can see several additional `attributes` which describe the health
-of the subscription
+of the subscription.

 If the criteria of the subscription have been met, `timesSent` should be greater than `0`.
 A zero value would indicate
-that the `subject` of the subscription is incorrect or the subscription has created with the wrong `fiware-service-path`
+that the `subject` of the subscription is incorrect or the subscription has created with the wrong `NGSILD-Tenant`
-or `fiware-service` header
+header.

 The `lastNotification` should be a recent timestamp - if this is not the case, then the devices are not regularly
 sending data.
 Remember to activate the smart farm by moving a **Tractor**